 Alister MacKenzie's Recognition & Establishment

-In 1914, Country Life magazine hosted a design contest.
+In 1914, Country Life magazine hosted a golf course design contest.
 Contestants were offered a £22 prize to design the ideal two-shot hole.
 Seventy entries were made, and MacKenzie's entry was judged by Darwin, Hutchinson and MacDonald to be the best.
 Although already working as an architect, winning the competition established his credentials and garnered him international recognition.

 Momentum Gained and Lost